 The city includes the villages of Devon and the borough of Woodmont, which encompasses an area of 25 square miles.
 It is a great halfway spot for people looking to get to either New York or Boston, and it’s also just a few miles down the coast from New Haven and Yale University.

 Are you looking to move to Milford, CT?
-Do you already live there and you’re looking for things to do?
+Or do you already live there and you’re looking for things to do?
 Learn how to make the most out of life in Milford, Connecticut.

 Cost of Living in Milford, Connecticut